Gordae/CaneOS/README.txt

 ______________________________________________________________
         Agreement:
-remember that this OS needs other OS Platforms to Run This OS. and we are not responible for you breaking your computer or OS installtion.
-And We Are not responible for Code Damages.
-And We Will Have CaneOS 17.
+remember that this OS needs other OS Platforms to Run This OS. and we are not responible for you Breaking Or Changing Code Of OS installtion.And We Will Have CaneOS 17.

 Download If You Agree.